 From the west side, the church adjoins to the gothic, modest chapel of St. Monika (Hungarian Chapel).
 It is covered with a gothic palm vault supported by an octagonal pillar.
 At the south aisle, at its second bay on the east, at the beginning of the fifteenth century, a porch was built, erected on a rectangular plan, in which the main entrance to the temple was placed.
 The interior of the porch around 1449 was covered with a stellar vault, and on its supports we can see the bas-relief coat of arms of bishop Zbigniew Oleśnicki.
 The outer facades of the porch are decorated with tracery, dividing it into pointed panels with the gothic motif of the trefoils.

+On the north side of the church, gothic buildings of the Augustinian monastery with a patio were located, surrounded by cloisters and enclosure buildings, unusually consisting of a very long eastern wing, reaching on the north side up to the city defensive wall, where a gothic tower was adopted.
 A characteristic feature of the cloisters was the wall from the side of the inner courtyard, erected as a sequence of deep arcades supported on pillars and connected by stone benches for the monks for recreation and rest.
 The Gothic chapel of St. Dorothy clung to the cloisters, which along with the east wing is the oldest part of the monastery complex.
 The chapel is a two-bay structure with rib vaults supported by a pair of pillars.
 From the east it ends with a presbytery closed on three sides.
 To the south of the chapel is a square chapter house with a rib vault supported by a single pillar, with letters on bosses forming the name of King Kazimierz.

 The church together with the augustinian monastery is one of the best examples of medieval architecture in Poland.
 The towering silhouette of the temple and the diversity of forms and architectural detail distinguish this site in European construction from the times of mature gothic.
 Despite numerous renovations over the centuries, the temple, both outside and inside, presents the beauty of gothic forms, and together with the monastery is a rich collection of unique works of gothic art.
 In the cloister numerous wall Gothic paintings from the 15th and 16th centuries have been preserved.